3moz/dreamteam/README.md

 -tool for historical research on sports statistics

+##Implemented:

+-User authentication

+-Custom rake tasks to import csv data into Rails DB

+**data graciously provided at no charge for research purposes at http://basketballreference.com/stats_download.htm**

-##This app is far from complete.
-Here are things to be implented still:
+##This app is a work in progress.
+Here are functions and technology yet to be implemented:

 -ability for user to create a comparison using drop downs instead of typing a sql query